Image Segmentation๐

 : the pixel size calibration of the PlanktoScope, in units of ยตm per pixel; then the area (in units of ยตm2) per pixel isprocess_pixel * process_pixel

 .
-This value is set on the "Hardware Settings" page of the PlanktoScope's Node-RED dashboard as the "Pixel size calibration: um per pixel".
+This value is set on the "Hardware Settings" page of the PlanktoScope's Node-RED dashboard as the "Pixel size calibration: um per pixel" field.

-First, the object-extraction step calculates a minimum-area threshold for objects to extract using the input segmentation mask: the threshold (in units of pixel2) is calculated as (2 * acq_minimum_mesh / process_pixel) ^ 2
+First, the object-extraction step calculates a minimum-area threshold for objects to extract using the input segmentation mask: the threshold (in units of pixel2) is calculated as pi * (acq_minimum_mesh / 2 / process_pixel) ^ 2

 .

 Next, the object-extraction step identifies all connected regions of the input segmentation mask and measures properties of those regions.
-The object-extraction step then discards any region whose bounding-box area (area_bbox
+The object-extraction step then discards any region whose filled area (area_filled

 in scikit-image) is less than the minimum-area threshold.